Weltwandler/MovieRecommender/ProjectOverview.md

 The user answers four questions about their preferences - namely Genre, Tone, Theme and Era - and is then provided with a movie recommendation that best fits those stated preferences, and can ask for more movies to be shown if they don't like the first option.

-**Genre** in this context refers to the setting of the movie.
+**Setting** The setting of the movie.
 It can be Fantasy, Science Fiction, Historical, Military, Urban or Other.

 **Tone** can be Tragic, Sad, Serious, Optimistic or Funny.